 179. Secondly, I say then that the conqueror gets power only over those who have actually assisted, allowed, or consented to the unjust force that has been used against him.
 The people •never had a power to do something unjust, such as to start an unjust war; so they •can't have given their governors a power to do such a thing; so they •ought not to be charged as guilty of the violence and injustice that is committed in an unjust war except insofar as they actually abet it.
 (The reasoning behind that also supports this: if our governors use violence or oppression against you, they weren't empowered to do so by the rest of us, and so we are not guilty of what they have done.)
-Conquerors seldom trouble themselves to distinguish ·combatants from innocent civilians·, and willingly allow the confusion of war to sweep them all into one heap; but this makes no difference to what is right....
+Conquerors seldom trouble themselves to distinguish \cdot combatants from innocent civilians \cdot , and willingly allow the confusion of war to sweep them all into one heap; but this makes no difference to what is right....

-180. Thirdly, the power a conqueror gets over those he overcomes in a just war, is completely despotic: he has an absolute power over $\bullet$ the lives of those who have forfeited them by putting themselves into a state of war; but this doesn't give him a right and title to $\bullet$ their possessions.
+180. Thirdly, the power a conqueror gets over those he overcomes in a just war is completely despotic: he has an absolute power over •the lives of those who have forfeited them by putting themselves into a state of war; but this doesn't give him a right and title to •their possessions.
 I am sure of this, but at first sight it may seem a strange doctrine, as it is so flatly contrary to the practice of the world.
 We are all familiar with the way people, speaking of the governing of countries, say of some person and some country that 'He conquered it'; as if conquest automatically conferred a right of possession.
-But we shall see that this is wrong when we consider that what the strong and powerful do, however universally they do it, is seldom the rule of right - although it is one part of the subjection of the conquered not to argue against the conditions cut out to them by the conquering sword.
+Well, it is one part of the subjection of the conquered not to argue against the conditions cut out to them by the conquering sword; but what the strong and powerful do, however universally they do it, is seldom the rule of right.

 181. In most wars force gets tangled up with damage, so that the aggressor harms the estates of those he makes war on; but what puts a man into the state of war is just the use of force, not the use of force to do damage.
 Whether the aggressor begins the injury by force, or else inflicts the injury quietly, by fraud, and then refuses to make reparation and maintains it by force (which is the same thing as beginning it by force), either way, it is the unjust use of force that makes the war.
 Compare someone who •breaks open my house and violently turns me out of doors with someone who •gets into my house peaceably and then by force keeps me out of it.
 These are in effect doing the same thing.
 (I am assuming that the intruder and I have no common judge on earth to whom I can appeal and to whom we are both obliged to submit.)
-It is the unjust use of force, then, that puts a man into a state of war with someone else and leads to his forfeiting his ·right to · life.
+It is the unjust use of force, then, that puts a man into a state of war with someone else and leads to his forfeiting his •right to• life.
 [Locke then repeats the comparison with wild beasts.]